chiamp/skill-expression-game-analysis/README.md

 * add all of the win rate probabilities together to get the total probability of winning the game using the random strategy (<img src="https://render.githubusercontent.com/render/math?math=w_r">)

 ### Calculating the Optimal Win Rate
-Assuming we don't know what the optimal strategy is, how can we calculate the optimal win rate?
-We can first calculate the optimal win rate for a given state, by using the same algorithm used for calculating the random win rate for a given state, with some slight alterations.
+Assuming we don't know what the optimal strategy is, how can we calculate the optimal win rate of a game?
+We can first calculate the optimal win rate for a given game state, by using the same algorithm used for calculating the random win rate for a given state, with some slight alterations.

 The difference is that when we are calculating the probability of getting to each particular terminal game state that resulted in a win, we don't multiply the probabilities of choosing the specific actions like we did for the random strategy.
 Given <img src="https://render.githubusercontent.com/render/math?math=n"> choices for actions, the random strategy will pick to do each action <img src="https://render.githubusercontent.com/render/math?math=\frac{1}{n}"> of the time, whereas the optimal strategy will always pick to do the same optimal action 100% of the time.
 Thus to get the probability of getting to each particular terminal game state that resulted in a win, we simply multiply the probabilities of getting to the resulting intermediate game states that eventually lead to the terminal game state.